 - Member of the Defense Research Institute: Steering Committee of Young Lawyer Division

 - Member of Alabama Defense Lawyers Association

 - Member of Mobile County Bar Associations: Former Executive Committee Appointee.

 - AV rated attorney by Martindale-Hubbell® Peer Review Ratings.

 - Jordan is a 2015 graduate of Leadership Mobile and devotes much of his time away from work serving on the Board of Directors for Fuse Project, a non-profit organization dedicated to providing the spark for innovation, funding and implementation of projects benefiting children along Alabama’s Gulf Coast.
 Fuse Project invests in initiatives promoting the health, fitness, education and social responsibility of children.

 - Jordan is a proud Big Brother to a great 8 year old in Mobile as a part of Big Brothers Big Sisters of South Alabama.

 - Jordan currently serves as President of the University of Georgia’s Alumni Association for the Mobile and surrounding areas.

-- Senior Bowl Committee
+- Jordan serves on the Senior Bowl Committee.